 Each participant was provided with a clinical scenario providing the background context for the task workflows.
 Each participant was read the scenario and then provided instructions on the task to perform.
-Task timing began once the administrator finished reading the question.
+Task timing began once the administrator instructed the participant to begin.
 The task time was stopped once the participant successfully completed the task.
 Scoring is discussed below.